Isolated but not immune: Pandemic reaches Lake of the Woods County

 What pandemic?

-Lake of the Woods County was the last place in Minnesota to record its first confirmed COVID-19 infection in July, a full 142 days after the state’s first case arrived.
-Since then infections have twice doubled — to four — as visitors pack resorts and summer homes here in the self-proclaimed walleye capital of the world.
+Lake of the Woods County was the last place in Minnesota to record its first confirmed COVID-19 infection in July, a full 142 days after the state's first case arrived.
+Since then infections have risen to seven, as of Friday, as visitors pack resorts and summer homes here in the self-proclaimed walleye capital of the world.

 Yet even as the state's least densely populated county was spared infection for so long, the effects of the virus have been felt for months.
 Now the delayed and busy summer could have consequences.